Healthy Homes Assessment Heretaunga

 Rental Property Home Assessments Heretaunga

-Areas of rental properties that are impacted to the Healthy Homes Standard in Heretaunga include each:
+Rental property areas affected through the Healthy Homes Standard in Heretaunga include each:

 • Living Rooms